 Following my doctorate, I was employed as a post-doctoral researcher on a government grant held by Paul Taylor and Stacey Conchie at Lancaster University, which investigated team performance and failure across a variety of contexts.
 As before, this merged controlled laboratory experiments with real-world observation.
 Around the same time, I became interested in using wearable and mobile technologies (sometimes referred to as digital traces), which can provide new insights about individuals and their behaviour.

 In 2013, I accepted an early career lectureship at the University of Lincoln where I was gifted ample opportunities to develop this line of work further.
 With colleagues, I started to curate new methods to better understand technology use, explored how a variety of mobile devices could measure emotion and pondered how wearable technology might transform psychology and medicine.

 I was appointed as a 50th Anniversary Lecturer in Computational Social Science at Lancaster in 2015.
-This allowed me to return to a growing team of researchers in the Social Processes research group, which I now lead.
+This allowed me to return to a growing team of researchers in the Social Processes research group, which I led between 2017-2019.
 Developing lines of enquiry that often have forensic and health related applications, this group brings together academics who use a variety a methodologies in experimental and applied settings.
 Beyond this group, I am actively involved with a variety of other funded projects, research centres, and institutes across Lancaster University and beyond.
 My first book provisionally entitled 'Smartphones within Psychological Science', to be published by Cambridge University Press, will be completed in 2019.